navjo3/Elder-s-Online-Safety-Predictor/README.md

 # **Interactive Machine Learning Dashboard for Enhancing Online Safety Among Elderly Users**

 ## **Project Summary**
 With the increasing prevalence of online scams, particularly targeting elderly individuals, this project aimed to develop a robust machine learning solution to predict the likelihood of an elderly person being safe online.
 The solution culminates in an **interactive dashboard** that allows users to input personal behavioral and demographic details to receive tailored safety predictions.
-The project involved comprehensive data preprocessing, feature engineering, model development, and deployment, with a focus on user-friendly visualization and interactivity.
+The project involved comprehensive data generation, preprocessing, feature engineering, model development, and deployment, with a focus on user-friendly visualization and interactivity.

 ### **Problem**
 Elderly individuals often fall victim to online scams due to a lack of awareness, technological savviness, and other demographic or behavioral factors.
 Existing tools provide limited predictive analysis to identify those at higher risk.